 |Pro Traveler Tip: I always travel with a travel towel.
 They are easy to fit in your day bag and come in handy more often than you would think.
 For more ideas on what to add to your packing list for Costa Rica|

-7. Watch the Sunset on Playa Uvita
+7. Watch The Sunset On Uvita Beach

 The sunsets on the Pacific side of Costa Rica are incredible and something that should be enjoyed every night on your vacation.
 It’s just so beautiful.